vidushi1012/DAA/assignment_2/readme.md

 ---

 ### Theory
 For solving our problem we have used a python library PyEnchant to check if a word is valid english word or not.
 PyEnchant is a spell checking library for Python, based on the excellent Enchant library.
-PyEnchant combines all the functionality of the underlying Enchant library with the flexibility of Python and a nice “Pythonic” object-oriented interface.For generating random characters we have used Python random.choice() function.Python random module‘s random.choice() function returns a random element from the non-empty sequence. we can use the random.choice() function for selecting a random password from word-list, Selecting a random item from the available data
+PyEnchant combines all the functionality of the underlying Enchant library with the flexibility of Python and a nice “Pythonic” object-oriented interface.For generating random characters we have used Python random.choice() function.Python random module‘s random.choice() function returns a random element from the non-empty sequence. we can use the random.choice() function for selecting a random password from word-list, Selecting a random item from the available data.

 ---